aframevr/aframe/docs/core/component.md

 // ...
 ```

-Here, we update the line by completely replacing it.
-Though sometimes, we might
+Here, we update the line by replacing it.
+Though sometimes, we might want to
-want to more granularly update objects for better performance.
+more granularly update objects for better performance.

 #### Remove